 We’ve researched the best giftable subscriptions for every kind of person, whether they’re an avid pasta lover, busy parent, or someone who just wants a really good pair of socks.
 For the friend whose home should be in Architectural Digest, this interior-design box contains four full-size home accessories you can purchase as a one-off or as a monthly subscription.
 Find more giftable subscription services here.

 We spoke to six pasta chefs about the best gifts for anyone who loves pasta.
 Our experts’ suggestions ranged from pasta-makers themselves to inexpensive tools that could be used elsewhere in the kitchen (as anyone who likes making their own cacio e pepe is likely to enjoy cooking other dishes too).
-This pasta cutter was recommended as a highly giftable tool for a pasta enthusiast.
+Chef and author Mateo Zielonka recommended buying a Chitarra pasta cutter for the pasta enthusiast in your life.
 Find more gifts for pasta lovers here.

 At 6 months old, babies can’t thank you for a well-considered gift, but they can make eye contact, grasp objects in their little hands, and smile back at you.
 Because they grow and learn through play, the best gifts for 6-month-olds will both nurture their development and keep them engaged.
 The number one recommendation, which came by name from all three of our experts is a book called Baby Faces by Margaret Miller.
 Find more gifts for 6-month-olds here.